onelei/Lemon-BT/README.md

 # Lemon-BT
 Lemon-BT is a behavior tree for AI.
+Created by C++ for nodejs addon.